Cost of Living in Dubai

 Moreover, the utility bills for Bachelors can add AED 800 to AED 1200 to your budget, which includes internet, TV, DEWA, and mobile plans.
 Not to mention the groceries; however, by not intensifying your budget, this aspect of living expenses can be kept at the lowest possible AED 550.

-2. Average Cost of Living in Dubai for a Couple
+2. Cost of Living in Dubai for a Couple

 A new couple in a new town?
 Don’t worry!
 Let us aggregate your budget and help you create an affordable living expense in Dubai.
 Couples can determine their monthly payments in Dubai based on their needs and lifestyle choices.